Coastal Restoration

 - Availability of on-the-job training assistance

-- Availability of post-secondary training programs at Nicholls State, Fletcher Tech, and South Central Louisiana Community College
+- Availability of post-secondary training programs at Nicholls State University and Fletcher Technical Community College.

 - Opportunity to create high-wage jobs in the region

-- Quality of place assets: availability of all types of housing, low cost of living, cultural activity, recreational opportunities, medical facilities
+- Quality of place assets: availability of all types of housing, low cost of living, cultural activity, recreational opportunities and medical facilities